 In all, the Cryo II is a knife exceeds the standards of other knives in its price category and offers the Kershaw quality without the price.
 As it comes in both plain stainless steel and BlackWash coating, one would expect the price to be much higher than it is.

-The Gerber Paraframe II is an economic option for those looking for a light, tantō styled tactical-styled knife that is easy to carry.
-It is lightweight with a 3.5 inch blade with black titanium nitride coating to prevent rust.
+The Gerber Paraframe II is an economical option for those looking for a light, the tantō styled tactical-styled knife that is easy to carry.
+It is lightweight with a 3.5-inch blade with black titanium nitride coating to prevent rust.

 This is a very attractive and sleek knife that catches the eye of buyer and onlooker alike.
 The blade has a smooth tip which allows for detail work while the serrated section of the blade allows for work that requires “chewing.”

 A couple drawbacks to this knife are that it is designed for right-handed people.
-This is not generally an issue, however, for those who are left handed, the knife does come out backwards and the unlock mechanism is only on the one side so it adds a bit of confusion and two hands.
+This is not generally an issue, however, for those who are left-handed, the knife does come out backward and the unlock mechanism is only on the one side so it adds a bit of confusion and two hands.

 This is a good knife for the price and as a starter knife.
 Depending on what you are looking at doing with the knife, this may be a great place to start.
 It excels at light daily use and looks great while you’re using it.